 There is no doubt that there is beauty in Artificial Intelligence (AI); people are attracted to it as they believe it has superhuman powers, powers that will lead to greater efficiencies and better outcomes.
-But there is also a beast in AI, as it extracts meaning from data and can make suggestions that, although effective, are difficult for humans to understand, which can lead to fear.
+But there is also a beast in AI, as it extracts meaning from data and can make suggestions that, although effective, are a struggle for humans to understand, and this can lead to fear.

-As we explore and find more uses for Artificial Intelligence (AI), we at Wyser also consider the human implications associated with this technology.
-We anticipate that some users might be resistant, or even opposed to computers making decisions that were previously made by humans, but we have found they are mostly intrigued and just want to know how it works.
+As we explore and find more uses for Artificial Intelligence, we at Wyser also consider the human implications associated with this technology.
+We anticipate that some users might be resistant, or even opposed to computers making decisions that were previously made by humans, but we have found they are mostly intrigued and simply want to know how it works.

 We have many years of working with AI, wrangling data to ensure the AI works efficiently and as it was intended.
 Through our analysis, we can uncover anomalies in the training data which we can address to improve the accuracy of the models.
-This is particularly important when working with data which has been inputted manually.
+This analysis is particularly important when working with data which has been manually inputted.

 If you want to know more about how our AI works and how we have improved transfer learning between implementations, then please contact us.